ghga-de/ghga-metadata-schema/docs/schema_markdown/AnalysisProcess.md

 ### Own

  * [AnalysisProcess➞analysis](AnalysisProcess_analysis.md)  <sub>1..1</sub>
-     * Description: The Analysis the AnalysisProcess was part of
+     * Description: The Analysis the Analysis Process is part of.
      * Range: [Analysis](Analysis.md)
  * [AnalysisProcess➞study_input_files](AnalysisProcess_study_input_files.md)  <sub>0..\*</sub>
      * Description: The StudyFile associated used as an input for an entity.